kasvii/GATOR/README.md

 - Download `basicModel_f_lbs_10_207_0_v1.0.0.pkl`, `basicModel_m_lbs_10_207_0_v1.0.0.pkl`, and `basicModel_neutral_lbs_10_207_0_v1.0.0.pkl` from [here](https://smpl.is.tue.mpg.de/downloads) (female & male) and [here](http://smplify.is.tue.mpg.de/) (neutral) to `${ROOT}/smplpytorch/smplpytorch/native/models`.

 ### Pretrained model weights
-Download pretrained model weights from [here](https://drive.google.com/drive/folders/1wHOZ326pystcB5n9ooC_Ln-TjC8Gof2B) to a corresponding directory.
+Download pretrained model weights from [here](https://drive.google.com/drive/folders/1Gcv9ceC9iyYbTY9T2x1kneqHMgwR-N9J) to a corresponding directory.
 ```
 ${ROOT}
 |-- resules
 |   |-- 3dpw_det.pth.tar
-|   |-- 3dpw_gt.pth.tar
+|   |-- 3dpw.pth.tar
 |   |-- h36m_det.pth.tar
-|   |-- h36m_gt.pth.tar
+|   |-- h36m.pth.tar
 ```

 ### Train

-It is a two-stage training that first pre-trains GAT and then train the whole GATOR after loading the weights of GAT.
+It is a two-stage training that first pre-trains GAT and then trains the whole GATOR after loading the weights of GAT.

 Select the config file in `./asset/yaml/` and train.
 You can change the train set and pretrained posenet by your own `*.yml` file.